Rise to Success: Career Highlights of Randy Arozarena

 2017: Debut in the United States

-In 2018, Arozarena was selected to the All-Star Futures Game and named co-MVP of the PCL playoffs with Tommy Edman after helping Memphis win the Pacific Coast League title.
+In 2018, Randy Arozarena was selected to the 2018 All-Star Futures Game and helped Memphis win the Pacific Coast League (PCL) title, also being named co-MVP of the PCL playoffs.

-On August 12, 2019, the Cardinals selected Arozarena's contract and promoted him to the major leagues, marking a significant milestone in his career.
+On August 12, 2019, the Cardinals selected Randy Arozarena's contract and promoted him to the major leagues.

 2019: MLB Debut

-In 2019, Arozarena made his Major League Baseball debut, marking a significant milestone in his career.
+In 2019, Randy Arozarena made his Major League Baseball (MLB) debut.

-On January 9, 2020, Arozarena was traded to the Tampa Bay Rays, along with José Martínez and a draft pick, marking a new chapter in his MLB career.
+On January 9, 2020, Randy Arozarena was traded to the Tampa Bay Rays along with José Martínez and a draft pick.

-In 2023, Arozarena was voted to be a starting outfielder in the MLB All-Star Game.
-He competed in the Home Run Derby, losing in the final round.
-On August 31, 2023, he became the first MLB player to record three straight 20–20 seasons to begin his career.
+In 2023, Randy Arozarena was voted to be a starting outfielder in the MLB All-Star Game and competed in the Home Run Derby, losing in the final round.
+He also became the first MLB player to record three straight 20-20 seasons to begin his career.

-On July 25, 2024, Arozarena was traded to the Seattle Mariners for Brody Hopkins, Aidan Smith, and Ty Cummings, starting a new phase in his career.
+On July 25, 2024, Randy Arozarena was traded to the Seattle Mariners for Brody Hopkins, Aidan Smith, and Ty Cummings.

 June 30, 2025: 100th Career Home Run

-On June 30, 2025, Arozarena hit two home runs, including his 100th career home run off Royals pitcher Michael Wacha, marking a significant milestone in his career.
+On June 30, 2025, Randy Arozarena hit two home runs, including his 100th career home run off Royals pitcher Michael Wacha.